Davidatlarge/compare_model_fits/README.md

 Result
 ------

-A data frame giving for each polynomal the R², the adjusted R² and the p-value of the regression A printed sentence showing which polynomal best fits the data.
+A data frame giving for each polynomal the Residual Sum of Squares, R², the adjusted R² and the p-value of the regression A printed sentence showing which polynomal best fits the data.
 A plot showing the data and the different fits (if plot = TRUE).

 Example
 -------